Spherical VR photography

-For a reserach project (currently I am working at the SmartSpace laboratory at HsKA) I had to create photographs for the HTC Vive that should show the most possible variety in genres that could be achieved in the very tight timeframe (less than 7 days in rainy Bavarian and icy winter in the Black Forest).
+For a research project (when I was working at the SmartSpace laboratory at HFU) I had to create photographs for the HTC Vive that should show the most possible variety in genres that could be achieved in the very tight timeframe (less than 7 days in rainy Bavarian and icy winter in the Black Forest).

 A standard camera (e.g. my Nikon D800) with a wide angle lens (I used the Nikkor 14-24mm f/2.8) will only capture an angle of 114° with one single shot.
 In virtual reality a viewer can move his head freely so he can frame all 360° in his viewport as well as to look up and down.
 Needless to say: A single shot photo simply won’t do.
 Photography and art can portray almost infinite numbers of varieties and scenarios.
 How can we ensure that the most relevant genres are considered in our study?